Asolo Rep to Feature Documentary Theater Project FACES OF CHANGE: GROWING AMERICA, 3/21-22

 In celebration of the richly diverse American melting pot, Asolo Rep will host its second annual documentary theatre project Faces of Change: Growing America.
 The original play will explore the experiences of local immigrants - their arduous journeys, daily struggles and triumphs, and what it truly means to be an American immigrant in 2014.
-Faces of Change will be tonight and tomorrow, March 21 and 22 at 7:30pm in Asolo Rep's Cook Theatre.
+Faces of Change will be March 21 and 22 at 7:30pm in Asolo Rep's Cook Theatre.
 Each performance will be followed by a question and answer session with the cast and creators.
 Admission is free, however tickets are required.
 Tickets are available by visiting Asolo Rep's Box Office, located in the lobby of the theatre, 5555 N. Tamiami Trail, Sarasota, by visiting www.asolorep.org or calling 947-351-8000 or 800.361.8388.

 Directed and conceived by Asolo Rep's award-winning Education & Outreach department, Faces of Change strives to provide insight and awareness while promoting open dialogue within the community.
 The Faces of Change team, comprised of Asolo Rep staff and community members, has interviewed more than 30 local immigrants since December 2013.
 Their experiences were transformed into a script, featuring the stories of a Holocaust survivor, an immigration officer, and those who journeyed from Central and South America, Cuba, Ireland, Thailand, South Africa, and more.
 While the immigrants traveled from vastly different parts of the globe, their stories share one significant commonality - they all continue to make great sacrifices in order to achieve the coveted American dream.